 - Labor rates will be calculated by the project office and are supported by actual employee salary agreements, BLS information, or particular market research associated with the proposed position. - Where known, labor rates are entered using the exact salaries of the person.
-Where not known (i.e., tasks that have a labor type assigned, but not yet a specific person assigned), labor rates are estimated by using an average rate for the corresponding job role. - Labor and fringe rates are collected for each institution for each job type required for the Project. - The labor rates include project management roles (finance, administration, project controls, etc.), engineers and technicians, postdocs, graduate students, and undergraduates.
-The engineer and technician roles may be further categorized as e.g., electrical or mechanical, each with varying levels of experience. - The labor rates used in the resource-loaded schedule for WIPAC and universities include the direct hourly rate but do not include the fringe benefits and indirect overhead.
+Where not known (i.e. tasks that have a labor type assigned, but not yet a specific person assigned), labor rates are estimated by using an average rate for the corresponding job role. - Labor and fringe rates are collected for each institution for each job type required for the Project. - The labor rates include project management roles (finance, administration, project controls, etc.), engineers and technicians, postdocs, graduate students, and undergraduates.
+The engineer and technician roles may be further categorized as e.g. electrical or mechanical, each with varying levels of experience. - The labor rates used in the resource-loaded schedule for WIPAC and universities include the direct hourly rate but do not include the fringe benefits and indirect overhead.
 Fringe benefits and indirect overhead are calculated in Cost Workbook and added to the total labor cost.
-Labor rates from the Physical Sciences Lab (PSL) are already fully burdened, and no additional overhead is added. - Escalation rates for labor are applied as discussed below (see section 4.7), - Table 3 shows the average labor rates by institution as of 2022, which are escalated by 2.15%/year (see Section 4.7).
-The labor rates are given for different labor types: AD Administration, EN Engineer, GR Graduate Student, KE Key Personnel / Faculty, MA Management, PO Post-doctoral Scientist, SC Scientist, SE Senior Engineer, SS Senior Scientist, TE Technician, UG Under-graduate Student, SH Machine Shop (PSL) - Fringe rates (see Table 3) are updated in July of every year and are propagated through the RLS. - Indirect rates (see Table 4) were set at the start of the Project's Cooperative Agreement.
+Labor rates from the Physical Sciences Lab (PSL) are already fully burdened, and no additional overhead is added. - Escalation rates for labor are applied as discussed below (see section 4.7), - Table 3 shows the labor rates as of 2019, which are escalated by 2.15%/year (see Section 4.7).
+The labor rates are given for different labor types: AD - Administration, EN - Engineer, GR - Graduate Student, KE - Key Personnel / Faculty, MA - Management, PO - Post-doctoral Scientist, SC - Scientist, SE - Senior Engineer, SS - Senior Scientist, TE - Technician, UG - Under-graduate Student, SH - Machine Shop (PSL) - Fringe rates (see Table 3) are updated in July of every year and are propagated through the RLS.

+• Indirect rates (see Table 4) were set at the start of the Project's Cooperative Agreement.
 These rates may be updated, if necessary, through an updated Cooperative Agreement.
 These rates apply both to labor and M&S (see next section).